L1fescape/akenn.org/_posts/2014-09-27-shellshock.markdown

 image: shellshock/header.png
 ---

-When news of Shellshock first broke, the main vector of attack was any application running on an Apache server via cgi.
-I don't run any apache servers anymore, and if I did I probably wouldn't be running them with CGI (just not my preference).
+When [news of Shellshock first broke](http://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2014-6271), the main vector of attack was any application running on an Apache server via CGI.
+I don't run any Apache servers anymore, and if I did I probably wouldn't be running them with CGI (just not my preference).
 However, I wanted to try this bug out and I didn't want to do so in a malicious manner; I simply wanted to see what it did.

 Without further ado, let's hack ourselves!

 First we'll go create an EC2 instance on AWS.
 My preference is to use Ubuntu because I know it best and I'm able to find solutions to issues I encounter very quickly.

-After our instance is up and running we'll ssh into it and check if the default version of bash is vulnerable.
+After our instance is up and running we'll SSH into it and check if the default version of Bash is vulnerable.

 {% highlight bash %}
 $ ssh -l ubuntu [Your IP address] -i ~/.ssh/shellshock.pem